nsls-ii-forge/docs/source/creating_packages.rst

     python:
     - '3.6'

-If you are building noarch package, then close the file.
-For arch packages with Python versions specified in ``meta.yaml`` file remove the following lines:
+If you are building noarch package, then close the file without change.
+If you are building feedstock for arch packages and Python versions are specified in ``meta.yaml`` file, then remove the following lines:

 .. code-block::

     python:
     - '3.6'

-Copy licence file from the package repository into the recipe directory.
+Copy licence file from the original package repository into the recipe directory.
 The file must be named ``LICENSE`` (without extension).
 For example, BSD license used for Bluesky project may be copied to recipes as

 .. code-block:: bash

-    cd ~/recipes/(your-package-name)/(your-package-name)
+    cd ~/src/nsls-ii-forge/(package-name)
     wget https://raw.githubusercontent.com/bluesky/bluesky/master/LICENSE

-Now the content of the recipe directory ``~/packages/(your-package-name)/(your-package-name)`` should look similar to this:
+Now the content of the recipe directory ``~/src/nsns-ii-forge/(package-name)`` should look similar to this:

 .. code-block:: bash